Faren03/PlanningBot/README.md

 Interactive Rom-Com Planning Model

-This project implements a romantic comedy (rom-com) story using PDDL (Planning Domain Definition Language) and a planner to model an interactive text-based narrative.
+This project implements a romantic comedy (rom-com) interactive story using PDDL (Planning Domain Definition Language) and a planner to model a text-based narrative.
 The user interacts with the story, influencing the state of the world and progressing toward the goal of starting a romantic relationship.

 Project Overview

-This interactive story features a character, Alex, who tries to build a relationship with Jordan through various actions.
-The goal of the project is to model the interactions as planning actions and define the initial and goal states using PDDL, allowing multiple unique paths toward the goal.
+This interactive story follows Alex, who is trying to build a relationship with Jordan.
+The goal is to model interactions as planning actions and define the initial and goal states using PDDL.
+The planner evaluates possible story paths, ensuring multiple unique ways to reach the final goal.

 Key Components

+PDDL Model:

-PDDL Model: The story is modeled using PDDL to represent the different actions Alex can take to reach the goal state.
-Actions include "Send Message," "Compliment Jordan," "Ask for Coffee," and more.
+The story is modeled using PDDL, defining different actions Alex can take (e.g., "Send Message", "Compliment Jordan", "Ask for Coffee", etc.).

+Preconditions and effects are included to control the logical flow of the story.

+Planner Integration:

-Planner Integration: The project integrates a PDDL planner to evaluate possible actions and determine the sequence of steps to reach the goal state.
+Uses Pyperplan (or another compatible PDDL planner) to evaluate the best sequence of actions to reach the goal state.

-Interactive Story Paths: Multiple story paths are supported, allowing different sequences of actions to lead to the same goal state, providing variety in the interactions.
+Interactive Story Paths:

+Multiple unique paths to the goal state allow different sequences of actions, making the story dynamic and replayable.

 Requirements

 Python 3.x

-Pyperplan (or other PDDL-compatible planner)
+Pyperplan (or another PDDL-compatible planner)

+Installation

-Install the required dependencies using:
+Install dependencies using:

-bash
-Copy code
 pip install pyperplan

 Project Structure
-bash
-Copy code

 .
-├── romcom-domain.pddl      # PDDL domain definition for the rom-com story ├── romcom-problem.pddl     # PDDL problem definition for the story scenario ├── planner.py              # Python script to run the planner and interact with the user └── README.md               # Project documentation
+├── romcom-domain.pddl
+├── romcom-problem.pddl
+├── planner.py
+└── README.md

 How to Use

-Domain and Problem Definition:
+1. Define the Domain and Problem

-The romcom-domain.pddl file defines the available actions (e.g., meeting Jordan, sending messages, complimenting, etc.) and the preconditions/effects of each action.
+romcom-domain.pddl defines available actions (meeting Jordan, sending messages, complimenting, etc.) and their preconditions/effects.

-The romcom-problem.pddl file defines the initial state (e.g., Alex is shy and not in a relationship with Jordan) and the goal state (e.g., Alex and Jordan are in a relationship).
+romcom-problem.pddl sets the initial state (e.g., Alex is shy and not in a relationship with Jordan) and the goal state (Alex and Jordan are in a relationship).

-Running the Planner:
+2. Running the Planner

-The planner.py file integrates with a PDDL planner (e.g., Pyperplan) to process the domain and problem definitions and find a solution.
-The planner tries to achieve the goal (Alex and Jordan being in a relationship) based on user inputs and available actions.
+Execute the planner script to start the interactive story:

+python planner.py

+This will:

+Load the PDDL domain and problem files.

+Start an interactive session, where the user can choose Alex’s actions.

+Use the planner to compute story progress, updating the state dynamically.

+End when Alex reaches the goal (starting a relationship with Jordan) or fails (e.g., Jordan loses interest).

+Example Interaction